Language of the New Testament: Language of the New Testament

 Most biblical scholars adhere to the view that the Greek text of the New Testament is the original version.

 The idea that an initial version of Matthew's Gospel was produced in Syriac has substantial historical attestation, including by Papias, Irenaeus, Eusebius, Origen and Jerome.
-Textual scholars do not support the idea that the Greek is a literal translation from another language.
+Scholars have proposed various explanations for this assertion given that Matthew was written in Greek and is not a translation: one theory is that Matthew himself produced a Semitic work and secondly Greek recension; Josephus also claimed to write a translation of an Aramaic version of The Jewish War, though both the extant Gospel of Matthew and the War are not translations.
+Another is that others translated Matthew into Greek rather freely.
+Another is that Papias simply means "Ἑβραΐδι διαλέκτῳ" as a Hebrew style of Greek.

 However, there does exist an alternative view which maintains that the New Testament is a translation from an Aramaic original, a position known as Peshitta Primacy (also known in primarily non-scholarly circles as "Aramaic primacy").
 Although this view has its adherents, the vast majority of scholars dispute this position citing linguistic, historical, and textual inconsistencies.
 At any rate, since most of the texts are written by diaspora Jews such as Paul the Apostle and his possibly Gentile companion, Luke, and to a large extent addressed directly to Christian communities in Greek-speaking cities (often communities consisting largely of Paul's converts, which appear to have been non-Jewish in the majority), and since the style of their Greek is impeccable, a Greek original is more probable than a translation.